mirrorjz/dimp/README.md

-# Flask on Heroku

-This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.

-The repository contains a basic template for a Flask configuration that will work on Heroku.
+# Project with github

+This project produces an interactive website that takes the input of the user and produce the stock's price in the past year.
+Data is downloaded from Quandle WIKI API.

-A [finished example](https://lemurian.herokuapp.com) that demonstrates some basic functionality.
+A [finished example](https://jingdimp.herokuapp.com) that demonstrates some basic functionality.

 ## Step 1: Setup and deploy
 - Git clone the existing template repository.